 "Where openness is sown, freedom is grown!"

-At the moment you normally order open source seeds directly from their breeders.
+From time to time we spread seeds ourselves.
+Else, you normally order open source seeds directly from their breeders.
 To help you find seeds and breeders, there is a service provider called "Open Source Seeds", which acts as an interface to connect breeders and growers.
 To this end Open Source Seeds maintains a list of officially licensed open source licensed seeds and their respective suppliers.
 You can browse the catalogue online and once you have decided on your seed selection, you can order directly from the respective breeder(s).

 The US "Open Source Seeds Initiative" also maintains a list of available open source seeds and their distributors as well as the Latin-American open source seeds community "Bioleft".
 However, due to the European "Plant Health Law Regulation (EU) 2016/2031" these organisations are not allowed to send these seeds to Europe.

-English / Deutsch
+Deutsch / English / Español